Your family’s future is our focus.

 Indianapolis Paternity Lawyer

-At Eskew Law, LLC, our Indianapolis paternity lawyer fully understands Indiana law and recognizes that parents are afforded legal rights and responsibilities regarding the care of their children.
+At Eskew Law, our Indianapolis paternity lawyer fully understands Indiana law and recognizes that parents are afforded legal rights and responsibilities regarding the care of their children.
 Oftentimes, paternity needs to be established before bestowing the rights and obligations of parenthood upon a father.

 Establishing paternity may involve testing and court procedures.
 Once paternity is established, the father can pursue his rights, relinquish his rights, or be ordered by the court to pay child support.
 Establishing paternity allows for a child to be fully cared for by both parents and to receive the basic needs required for his or her upbringing, such as food, shelter, and education.